StephanMoeller/Rowbot/Readme.md

     .Execute(objects =>
     {
-        // NOTE: objects is not allocated in memory but streamed, allowing memory space complexity of O(1) foreach (var customer in objects)
+        // NOTE: objects is not allocated in memory but streamed, allowing memory space complexity of O(1)
+        // It is NOT possible to iterate this more than once. foreach (var customer in objects)
         {
             // Do something with the customer here